 Professor Graeme Roy

 - Dean of External Engagement and Deputy Head of College (Social Sciences College Senior Management)

 - Professor in Economics (Economics)

 Graeme is Dean of External Engagement in the College of Social Sciences.
 He supports academics across the College in communications, research, impact, and stakeholder engagement.
-Graeme is also Director of Connections with Practice in the Adam Smith Business School.
+Graeme is responsible for the College’s £1.25m ESRC Impact Acceleration Account.

 Prior to joining Glasgow in March 2021, he was Director of the Fraser of Allander Institute at the University of Strathclyde.